Minimax Lower Bounds for Noisy Matrix Completion Under Sparse Factor Models: Main Results and Implications

 \section{Main Results and Implications}

-In this section we establish lower bounds on the minimax risk for the problem settings defined in Section \ref{sec:prob} where the KL Divergences of the associated noise distributions exhibit a certain property (which we shall describe later).
+In this section we establish lower bounds on the minimax risk for the problem settings defined in Section \ref{sec:prob} where the KL divergences of the associated noise distributions exhibit a certain property (a quadratic upper bound in terms of the underlying parameters of interest; we elaborate on this later).
 We consider four different noise models; additive Gaussian noise, additive Laplace noise, Poisson noise, and quantized (one-bit) observations, as instances of our general result.
 The proof of our main result presented in Theorem \ref{thm:general} appears in Appendix \ref{proof:thm:general}.